rimaout/Obsidian-Vault/Storage/Backend/Product usage analysis/Product usage analysis.md

 ---
 created: 2024-05-24T21:38
-updated: 2024-10-01T22:00
+updated: 2024-10-01T22:15
 ---

 Welcome to my Product Usage Analysis, the purpose of this analysis is to guide me towards more intentional buying, particularly in finding products that strike a good balance between price and durability.
-The ultimate goal is to reach a cost per use of $0.00, indicating maximum value derived from the product.
+The ultimate goal is to reach a cost per use as near as possible to $0.00, indicating maximum value derived from the product.

 It's a tool I use to make more informed decisions about future purchases, and I hope it can provide some insights for you as well.